MaxWeiChen/PINIX_Web/web/source/PressKit-WS/zh-TW/index.md

 	+ Visual cues help simplify a complex game [**Jupiter Hadley**](https://gameanalytics.com/blog/5-indie-games-released-november.html)
 	+ At first glance looks like a casual game but in reality, the turn-based mechanics go to marry perfectly with the zombies also guaranteeing a certain depth in the gameplay [**TRUN BASED LOVERS**](https://turnbasedlovers.com/overview/wanna-survive/)
 	+ Be sure to pick this up if you love the zombie genre or turn-based tactical games in general — as long as you have brains, you’re in for a treat! [**Hey Poor Player**](https://www.heypoorplayer.com/2019/12/22/wanna-survive-review-pc/)
+	+ Wanna Survive is a fantastic little package.
+It’s got a good mix of scenarios, a great spread of character types, and the moment–to-moment tactics are satisfying when things fall into place.
+Carving a path to safety with melee strikes and covering everyone’s back with a few well-placed shots feels great.
+Unfortunately, the neverending horde sections add a bit too much pressure. [**Game Cirtics**](https://gamecritics.com/brad-gallaway/wanna-survive-review/)

 + **關於 PINIX**
 成立於2018年5年，喜歡遊戲，所以做遊戲，只希望能做出不愧對自己的遊戲，並讓其他人也能感受到它的樂趣，